vaibhavgupta3110/Vagrant-LinuxDesktop/README.md

     * `vagrant` will now be available as a command in your terminal, try it out.
     * ***Note:*** If Vagrant is already installed, use `vagrant -v` to check the version.
 You may want to consider upgrading if a much older version is in use.
 5. Clone or extract the _Vagrant's Ubuntu 12.04 Desktop Environment for Windows_ project into a local directory, e.g.
-    * `git clone git://github.com/vDevices/Vagrant-UbuntuDesktop.git vagrant-ubuntu-desktop`
+    * `git clone git://github.com/vDevices/Vagrant-LinuxDesktop.git linux-desktop`
-    * OR download and extract the repository master [zip file](https://github.com/vDevices/Vagrant-UbuntuDesktop/archive/master.zip)
+    * OR download and extract the repository master [zip file](https://github.com/vDevices/Vagrant-LinuxDesktop/archive/master.zip)
-6. Change into the new directory with `cd vagrant-ubuntu-desktop`
+6. Change into the new directory with `cd linux-desktop`

 	#### The First `vagrant up`